William, Prince of Wales: Prince of Wales

-Queen Elizabeth II died on 8 September 2022, and William's father succeeded as Charles III.
+Queen Elizabeth II died on 8 September 2022, and William's father succeeded as King Charles III.
 William, now heir apparent, was created Prince of Wales by his father on 9 September.
-Controversy regarding the title became a topic of public debate in Wales.
-Senedd Llywydd Elin Jones said an investiture was not constitutionally required and likely unnecessary, a view echoed by Kensington Palace, which stated it was "not on the table".
-As the eldest son of the British monarch, William inherited the Duchy of Cornwall, a £1.3 billion private estate established in 1337 to provide a private income to the monarch's eldest son.
-The duchy paid him in his first full year as Duke of Cornwall.
+Controversy surrounding the title became a topic of public debate in Wales.
+Senedd Llywydd Elin Jones stated that an investiture was not constitutionally required and likely unnecessary, a view echoed by Kensington Palace, which said it was "not on the table".

+William and Catherine visited Anglesey and Swansea on 27 September 2022, marking their first visit to Wales since becoming Prince and Princess of Wales.
+In February 2023, they visited Falmouth, their first visit to the region since becoming Duke and Duchess of Cornwall.
+In October, William and Catherine condemned the October 7 attacks on Israel.
+In February 2024, William visited the British Red Cross headquarters, met aid workers assisting civilians in the Gaza–Israel conflict, and issued a government-approved call to end the fighting.
+Later that month, he withdrew at the last moment from the thanksgiving service for his godfather, Constantine II of Greece, due to an undisclosed "personal matter".